clvrk/vellum/README.md

 If you choose not to go with the self-contained release of this tool, you must have the latest [.NET Core runtime](https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-ubuntu-1804#install-the-net-core-runtime) installed aswell.

 ### Installing and configuring
 First of all grab the latest pre-compiled binary from the release-tab or by [**clicking here**](https://github.com/clarkx86/vellum/releases/latest).
-You will find two releases: A larger self-contained archive which comes bundled with the .NET Core runtime and a smaller archive which depends on you having the .NET Core runtime already installed on your system.
+You will find three releases, two of them for Linux with a larger self-contained one which comes bundled with the .NET Core runtime and a smaller archive which depends on you having the .NET Core runtime already installed on your system, as well as one for Windows.
 Download and extract the archive and `cd` into the directory with the extracted files.

 You may need to give yourself execution permission with: